SUSE/Portus/_docs/Configuring-Portus.md

   fetch the proper source.
 That is, you can specify the Gitlab server (by default gitlab.com), or the OpenID provider (by default you'll be prompted with a form asking for this information).

+For more info, take a look at the [dedicated page](/features/oauth.html) for OAuth support.

 ### Advanced registry options